Additional Information

 AP Status Bar indicating that the autopilot is not engaged

 When the autopilot is engaged, one of the pilot’s tasks is to monitor the autopilot system.
 To monitor the system, the pilot needs to understand the autopilot's status at all times.
 To accomplish this, the SkyView display provides the autopilots status continuously via the AP Status bar located on the top left of the Primary Flight Display.
-When the autopilot is not engaged, the autopilot status will be empty with the letters AP displayed in white:

 AP Status Bar indicating that the autopilot is engaged